Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Are the Benefits of a Protein Shake?

-Proteins are the building blocks for muscles, bones, skin, hair, and hormones.
-So supplementing your diet with a nutritious protein shake provides your body with a number of benefits.
+Proteins, the building blocks for muscles, bones, skin, hair, and hormones, offer numerous benefits when added to your diet through a protein shake.

 Body Weight Management

-• Providing a feeling of fullness: Proteins take more time than other foods to break down, keeping you full for longer periods.
+- Providing a feeling of fullness: Proteins keep you full for long.
 This helps curb hunger and food cravings, thereby minimizing calorie intake.

 Maintenance and Repair of Muscle Tissue